Rookout/deployment-examples/python-kubernetes/with-agent/README.md

 # Quickstart for debugging Kubernetes deployments

 This is a full example for deploying an application with Rookout using Kubernetes.
-Here we are using a local ETL Agent deployed in the cluster that the SDK will connect to.
+Here we are using a local ETL Controller deployed in the cluster that the SDK will connect to.

 Before following this guide we recommend reading the basic [Python + Rookout](https://docs.rookout.com/docs/sdk-setup.html) guide.